dasch-swiss/dsp-ui-lib/docs/how-to-use/action/message.md

 <hr>

-**Show short message only: it can be used in form to show if a post was successfull or not.**
+**Show short message only: it can be used in a form to show if a post was successfull or not.**

 Name | Type | Description
 --- | --- | ---